luisarevalo21/walletcop/README.md

-Here’s an updated version of your README for **Wallet Cop**, combining your project instructions with a cleaner structure and preserving the original Vite info at the bottom:

----

 # Wallet Cop

 Wallet Cop helps you choose the best credit card for specific spending categories based on the cards you own.